fcsapi/Real-Time-Prices-with-Socket-PHP/README.md

 * Install composer if not installed in your machine: https://getcomposer.org/
 * Create your work directory.
-* Install require workerman dependency
+* Install require workerman dependency in your directory
 ````
 composer require workerman/phpsocket.io
 ````
-* To Stablish connection between FCS server and your machine Run
+* To Start connection between FCS server and your machine run command
 ````
 php start.php start
 ````